Economic fraud and financial crime represent significant risks for organizations.

 According to a recent PWC survey where they quizzed more than 5,000 respondents across 99 territories about their experience of fraud over the past 24 months, almost half reported that they experienced at least one instance of fraud in the last 12 months — more than 10 percent of those victimized said they lost more than $50 million, and the total cost of fraud worldwide topped $42 billion.

 Know Your Customer (KYC) programs provide a way for companies to reduce fraud risk by implementing policies and processes that reliably identify customers and assess their potential risk.
+Some solutions enable teams to share risk assessments of potential users, allowing organizations to stop fraudsters from onboarding at all.

 But how do organizations implement essential KYC procedures?